| Copyright American Psychiatric Association

 trials, it is hoped, will have provided a brake on this therapeutic

-The furor therapeuticus for drug treatment has included my own
+enthusiasm, The furor therapeuticus for drug treatment has included my own

 subspecialty, child psychiatry.
 When my professional career began,